What Is Generation Z: Everything You Need to Know About Gen Z

 Gen Z has often been considered more socially inclined than the previous generations.
 They tend to be more progressive, celebrating diversity and inclusivity and being loud over social and environmental issues, all of which have generally been fueled by their tender age access to global information.

-What Is the Difference Between Gen Y And Gen Z?
+What Is the Difference Between Gen Y and Gen Z?

 Gen Y (Millennials) came of age when the internet and mobile technology meteorically exploded to make the experience and social connectivity available.
 In contrast, Gen Z is digital natives who hold value for inclusivity and mental health, pragmatism shaped by growing up in a post-9/11 and recession-impacted world.